scorpiodiagrams/fdg/wiki/chapter007.md

 A^{i}_{j}(\delta) = B^{i}_{j}(\mathsf{v})(\delta).
 \end{equation}$$

 Parallel transport depends on the path but not on the rate along the path.
-Incrementally, if we scale the vector field $\mathsf{v}$ by ξ,
+Incrementally, if we scale the vector field $\mathsf{v}$ by $ξ$,

 $$\begin{equation}
 \frac{d}{d\delta}(B(\mathsf{v})(\delta)) = \frac{d}{d\delta}(B(\xi\mathsf{v})({\delta}/{\xi})).